 The first event featured Aboriginal, Japanese, Jewish, Muslim, and Sikh speakers along with a self-identified “secular” former-politician and a (white male) Christian minister.
 Here the plea for “diversity” was literally embodied by the presenters themselves, with an overarching concern with what all this could mean for struggles against racism.

 While the second event did not offer support for Bill 60, the proposed topic of debate lent itself to a more legal and abstract conversation.
 Significantly, it did not feature any self-identified Muslim speakers nor anyone who could be labeled as a “visible minority.”

-One thing that struck me about these two events was that while the form was different, the content was more or less the same—freedom of “religious belief” as a matter of human rights.
+One thing that struck me about these two events was that while the form was different, the content was more or less the same—that freedom of “religious belief” is a fundamental human right.

-The mostly white audience at the university event, which featured a panel that included a political theorist and two lawyers, provided much the same content, while the form appeared in a more abstract conversation about the laws surrounding human rights in Canada, along with some of the theoretical parameters that are commonly used to justify social cohesion within “secular-liberal” states.
+The mostly white audience at the university event, which featured a panel that included a political theorist and two lawyers, provided much the same content, while the form appeared in a more abstract conversation about the laws surrounding human rights in Canada, and the theoretical concepts that are commonly used to justify social cohesion within “secular-liberal” states.

 In conversation with one of the lawyers after the talk, I was informed that the most common defence in matters like this one refer back to the leading precedent for cases of “freedom of religion” in Canada, R.v.
 Big M Drug Mart Ltd., 1 SCR 295, which held that,

 The essence of the concept of freedom of religion is the right to entertain such religious beliefs as a person chooses, the right to declare religious beliefs openly and without fear of reprisal, and the right to manifest religious belief by practice or by teaching and dissemination.